Bluebottel/primer/README.md

 I recommend [VSCode](https://code.visualstudio.com/) or, for true enlightenment, [Emacs](https://www.gnu.org/software/emacs).
 * Insomnia - Get it [here](https://insomnia.rest/).
 Makes sending POST, GET and any other request easy.
 * In-browser dev-tools - If you have Firefox or Chrome then you have their excellent dev-tools already installed.
-Just press F12 show the panel that houses them.
+Press F12 to show the panel that houses them.

 ### Running the project
 Install the module requirements for the Python backend by running `pip install` from the